maticnetwork/zkevm-docs/docs/faq/zkevm-eth-faq.md

 sidebar_label: EVM Equivalence
 description: This document compiles some of the frequently asked questions related to the Polygon zkEVM and its EVM equivalence.
 keywords:
-  - docs
-  - zk rollups
-  - polygon
-  - proof
   - Polygon zkEVM
-  - faq
+  - compatibility faq
+  - evm equivalence
+  - EVM
+  - opcodes
 ---

 This document compiles some of the frequently asked questions related to the Polygon zkEVM's equivalence with EVM.
 For more details, check out [this documentation](/protocol/evm-differences.md).